Brothers (soundtrack)

 Brothers is an album by American blues singer-songwriter and instrumentalist Taj Mahal.
-It was recorded in August 1976 at Conway Recorders Co. in Hollywood and released the following year by Warner Bros.
+It was recorded in August 1976 at Conway Recording Studios in Hollywood and released the following year by Warner Bros.
 Records.
 It is the soundtrack to the 1977 film Brothers, with songs that music critic Richie Unterberger described as being "in the mode that Mahal was usually immersed in during the mid-1970s: bluesy, low-key tunes with a lot of Caribbean influence, particularly in the steel drums."